Efficient ion re-acceleration in laboratory-produced interpenetrating collisionless shocks: Methods

 The diagnostics include proton radiography (PR) \cite{schaeffer2023proton}, Thomson scattering (TS) \cite{sheffield2010plasma}, and a magnetic spectrometer for measuring the spectra of the protons.

 The probing protons are accelerated from a secondary 15 $\mu m$ Au target using an auxiliary ultra-short 15 ps duration, 250 J energy laser pulse, which is focused to $10^{19}$ W/cm$^2$ to generate a broadband, divergent proton beam with a maximum energy 15 MeV, through the target normal sheath-acceleration (TNSA) mechanism \cite{schaeffer2023proton}.
 The proton beam is accelerated along the z-axis, i.e. along the same axis as the external magnetic field.
 The protons then propagate through the plasma, after which they are collected by a stack of radio-chromic films (RCF) \cite{schaeffer2023proton} with thin filters between them.
 The different layers in our RCF stack configuration that are appropriate for field reconstruction are sensitive to proton energies of $E= 9.7, 12, 14$~MeV.
-The dose maps generated by lower energy protons displayed caustics and could not be used for field reconstruction \cite{bott2017} (see details in the Supplementary material).
+The dose maps generated by lower energy protons displayed caustics and could not be used for field reconstruction \cite{bott2017} (see details in Section 2.1 of the Supp.
+Info.).
 The distance between the proton source and the plasma was $5.05$~cm, the distance between the plasma and the RCF stack was $7.24$~cm.
-The resulting magnification was thus $1.69$, and the length of the probed plasma across the magnetic field is assumed to be $3$~mm.
+The resulting magnification was thus $1.69$ .
 The temporal evolution of single shocks was followed within the temporal interval from -0.5 ns to 3.7 ns with respect to the peak of the laser pulse.
-The magnetic field is reconstructed from the proton radiography images using the PROBLEM code (PROton-imaged B-field nonlinear extraction module) \cite{bott2017}.
-The magnetic fields are retrieved by solving the logarithmic parabolic Monge-Ampère equation for the steady-state solution of the deflection field potential.
-The algorithm is based on using an adaptive mesh and a standard centered second order finite difference scheme for the spatial discretizations and a forward Euler scheme for the temporal discretization \cite{SULMAN2011298}.
+The analysis of the electric and magnetic fields that can be inferred from the proton radiographs is discussed in details in Section 2 of the Supp.
+Info.

 For TS, we also used another auxiliary laser, this time a long-pulse (also 1.4 ns FWHM in duration), frequency-converted to 527 nm, and which was propagated into the plasma along the z-axis, alternatively to the protons used for PR.
 The Thomson scattered light was collected in the vertical direction, to ensure measurements in the collective regime, and was analyzed by optical spectrometers coupled to streak cameras, as in our previous experiment on single shocks \cite{yao2021laboratory}.
+A detailed analysis of the TS results is given in Section 3 of the Supp.
+Info.